phil294/coffeesense/docs/guide/interpolation.md

 </script>
 ```

-Vetur will generate a diagnostic error on `str` in `Parent.vue` template `:str="num"`, with a message that `type 'number' is not assignable to type 'string'`.
+CoffeeSense will generate a diagnostic error on `str` in `Parent.vue` template `:str="num"`, with a message that `type 'number' is not assignable to type 'string'`.

 Supported:

 - JS file with `export default {...}`
 - TS file with `defineComponent` in Vue 3 or `Vue.extend` in Vue 2
 - Prop Type: `foo: String`, `foo: { type: String }` or `foo: String as PropType<string>` or `foo: String as Vue.PropType<string>`
   - This is useful in the case of `foo: Array`.
 If you are using JS, there's no way to say `foo is a string array`, however with TS you can use `foo: Array as PropType<string[]>`.
-Vetur will then check that the provided expression matches `string[]`.
+CoffeeSense will then check that the provided expression matches `string[]`.